 CONNECTING YOUTH WITH LAW ENFORCEMENT THROUGH MENTORING

 Big Brothers Big Sisters has created a program to bridge the divide between police and the communities we serve.
-“Bigs with Badges” encourages law enforcement to volunteer as Big Brothers or Big Sisters in one-to-one relationships with youth ages 7 – 17, who need and want a mentor in their lives.
+“Bigs with Badges” encourages law enforcement and firefighters to volunteer as Big Brothers or Big Sisters in one-to-one relationships with youth ages 7 – 17, who need and want a mentor in their lives.
 Big Brothers Big Sisters believes that by fostering understanding, Bigs with Badges will improve community relations one meaningful relationship at a time.

 Sheriff Bill Gore said, “Youth mentorship is a richly rewarding, life changing experience not only for the youth but for the men and women who give themselves to this program.
 Bigs with Badges helps to develop confident and competent youth and helps our staff become more engaged with the communities they serve.
 Public safety is a shared responsibility between the public and the police and this is an important part of that partnership.”